scidac/atom/html/src/team.rst

       - People will be escorted daily (out of main building to meeting spaces) at 8:45am, 9:00am, 9:15am
       - Badge processing will take 15-20min so **please arrive early**
       - Presentations in PDF format (please), **16x9** aspect ratio
-      - Selected presentations will be broadcast on Zoom.
+      - Selected presentations will be broadcast via Bluejeans.
 Connection information will be sent by email
       - Please review agenda for issues or problems.
 Report issues to Jeff Candy by email